srivatsan88/MLCVWebApp/README.md

 # MLCVWebApp
-This repository hold image classifier web app built on streamlit and deployed on GCP using CloudBuild
+This repository contains image classifier web app built on streamlit and deployed on GCP using CloudBuild